Making Weight How to drop 7% of your body weight in 7 days to make weight (and still be strong enough to set records).

 IMPORTANT: Drink electrolytes before you smash carbs.

 Do not overlook this detail!
 Theres a thing called overfeeding syndrome.
-It’s often seen in anorexics when health care professionals try to overfeed them to help them gain weight.
+It’s often seen in anorexics when health care professionals try to overfeed them to help them gain weight back.
 The results can be serious and even deadly so pay attention.
 Essentially the problem occurs when a body lacking electrolytes is fed high glycemic carbs.
-The insulin spike drives remaining electrolytes into muscle cells which can cause a severe lack of electrolytes in the blood.
+The insulin spike drives remaining electrolytes into muscle cells and causes a severe lack in the blood.
 The problem can lead to heart problems (as in death) and comas.

 The solution is simple.
 Before you smash carbs drink electrolytes.
 Straight after weigh in take two servings in the appropriate amount of water, wait around 30 - 40 minutes and start eating.
 It’s not a difficult or painful protocol, but well worth the slight effort it takes to wait another hour after weigh in before eating.

 Your objective is now to replenish muscle glycogen.
 So simple carbs are now your friend.
 Which is likely a welcome statement after the week of severe restriction and the months of clean eating.
 I don’t recommend eating loads of trash as this can cause inflammation and may limit high end performance in tomorrows comp’.
 But high GI, simple carbs are good here.
 Rice, potatoes, buckwheat, all good.
 You’ll need to eat 8g / kg body weight.
 So for our 60kg female we’re talking 480g of carbs.
 Thats a huge amount of rice.
 So my favourite solution is Vitargo.
 Virago is an awesome product.
-It’s essentially a high glycemic, high insulinogenic carbohydrate that is not a sugar.
+It’s essentially a high glycemic, high insulinogenic carbohydrate thats not a sugar.
 It also happens to leave the stomach very quickly and is very easily absorbed.
 All this means that you can consume a very high amount of carbohydrate in a very short space of time without any gastric upset or bloating.
-Try eating 400g of carbs from white rice in a day, its not fun.
-But Vitargo makes the process much more comfortable and means you don't need to consume high amounts of sugar to get the job done.
+Try eating 400g of carbs from white rice in a day, its not fun. but Vitargo makes the process much more comfortable and means you don't need to consume high amounts of sugar to get the job done.
 Use a mixture of Vitargo and food to get over the goal line.
-Other options I think work well are puffed rice and homemade pancakes (they're easy to eat in large amounts).